9 WAYS TO KEEP CrEATIVE

 PLATF9RM is proud to be the home of an eclectic and vibrant community of creative, hardworking and innovative people and we love to foster and nurture those connections.
 It’s a place of support and camaraderie, which we couldn’t be prouder of.

-So, if you’re finding yourself a bit stuck, book yourself in for a trial and find your community.
+So, if you’re finding yourself a bit stuck, book yourself in for a tour and find your community.